Stephanie of Hohenzollern-Sigmaringen: Marriage

 Stephanie married King Peter V of Portugal by proxy on 29 April 1858 at St. Hedwig's Cathedral in Berlin, where her eldest brother Leopold stood in for the groom.
 She was then married in person on 18 May 1858 at the Church of St. Dominic in Lisbon.
 Both bride and groom were a few months short of their twenty-first birthdays.
 Stephanie was received with much luxury and wrote home that the Portuguese understood luxury better than dignity.
-During her short period as queen, she made herself a good name from the foundation of hospitals.
+During her short period as queen, she became known for her role in founding new hospitals.

 There were no children from this marriage.
 Stephanie fell ill with diphtheria and died only a year later in Lisbon at the age of 22.
 Her body was interred at the Braganza Pantheon inside the Monastery of São Vicente de Fora in Lisbon.

 Pedro never married again and died of cholera on 11 November 1861.
 He was succeeded by his younger brother Luís.